ResPhantom/alpine-k8-cluster/Readme.md

 hostname master-1
 echo "master-1" > /etc/hostname
 ```
-NOTE: In the following command you can add the `--ignore-preflight-errors=all` flag to bypass preflight checks for small machines, but the Kubernetes cluster might not fully install correctly.
+NOTE: In the following command you can add the `--ignore-preflight-errors=all` flag to bypass preflight checks for machines with less than recommended resources, however the Kubernetes cluster might not fully install correctly.

 Recommended resources are [2 CPU] and [2GB RAM]